aslialacal/mini-RAG-Retrieval-Augmented-Generation/README.md

 Create embeddings and populate Qdrant
 Query wine recommendations

+# Experimental Web API Attempt

+You can find the partially working web application (FastAPI + Qdrant + Llamafile) in the "rag_webapp_attempt" folder.

+This version ran into local deployment issues, and a summary of what worked and what didn’t is documented in "notes.txt".

 Made with ❤️ as part of my learning in applied machine learning.